AppleJax2/wordpress-mcp/README.md

 ```

 **Value Delivered:** Professional lead generation system with strategic form placement, conversion tracking, and continuous improvement through A/B testing, driving more business opportunities.

+## Accessing Our WordPress MCP Tools

+Interested in using our WordPress and Divi automation tools?
+Contact us for information about accessing our MCP server and integrating it with your AI agents and workflows.

 ## License